 Letters of Offer were awarded to 98 businesses within town centres at the end of October.
-The total value of grants to these businesses was $\pounds 80,000.15$ businesses, mostly from the finance and professional services or healthcare sector were kept on a reserve list subject to funding being available to support their applications.
-It was recommended that the 15 businesses be issued Letters of Offer at a maximum value of $\pounds 15,000$ ( $\pounds 1,000$ max. each).
+The total value of grants to these businesses is £80,000.
+15 businesses, mostly from the finance and professional services or healthcare sector were kept on a reserve list subject to funding being available to support their applications.
+It is recommended that the 15 businesses be issued Letters of Offer at a maximum value of £15,000 (£1,000 max. each).

-Members were aware that there are a range of social enterprises which operate across the Council area, in some cases providing vital workspace and office accommodation within our Town Centres.
+Members will be aware that there are a range of social enterprises which operate across the Council area, in some cases providing vital workspace and office accommodation within our Town Centres.
 Two of these facilities, namely Foundry House and the Co-Working space are located in Ballyclare.
-They were keen to open their doors as soon as possible to provide vital 'safe' workspace and wish to avail of the £1,000 Revitalise grant for essential equipment and supplies.
-As they were not open in Feb/March they do not meet the current eligibility criteria however due to their importance as part of the Recovery programme, it was proposed that assistance of £1,000 for each premise be provided.
+They are keen to open their doors as soon as possible to provide vital 'safe' workspace and wish to avail of the £1,000 Revitalise grant for essential equipment and supplies.
+As they were not open in Feb/March they do not meet the current eligibility criteria however due to their importance as part of the Recovery programme, it is proposed that assistance of £1,000 for each premise be provided.